joshuap2613/MomentumTrading/README.md

 # MomentumTrading
 Possible Trading Strategy using Relative Momentums

 To Run the notebook, I created a virtual environment so that we are all on the same page.
-To run the virtual environment type navigate to where you cloned this repository and type in
+To run the virtual environment navigate to where you cloned this repository in terminal/command line and type in

 "source venv/bin/activate"